 Stella is a premium beer, not for all occasions.
-It’s worth savouring, not wasting on the every day moments.
+It’s worth savoring, not wasting on the everyday moments.
 Here is a son returning from war, his dad is so relieved to see him and the obvious moment is to give him a Stella to celebrate his return.
 But, the dad views Stella was such a high regard that “I love my Stella so much that I would not waste Stella, even on the man who saved my son’s life”.

 Nike “Find Your Greatness”